-Through examining the first-hand experiences of players alongside the existing scientific literature and the specialised recommendations of medical experts, FIFPRO has developed a practical guide that can inform players at every stage of their journey - from the first weeks of pregnancy to an optimal return to the game.
+Through examining the first-hand experiences of players alongside the existing scientific literature and the specialised recommendeveloped a practical guide that can inform players at every stage of their journey - from the first weeks of pregnancy to an optimal return to the game.
 This guide has been developed not only to give players access to a more efficient and enjoyable experience of motherhood, but to direct clubs, leagues, federations, and any other necessary entourage on how to assist during the process of pregnancy, maternity and return to competitive playing.
 This guide presents a broad overview of postpartum return to play, and the specifics detailed within this guide are individual-dependent and therefore are not prescriptive.